damslab/reproducibility/cidr2022-daphne/Readme.md

   * Building the container image requires sudo/root privileges or a [fakeroot setup](https://sylabs.io/guides/3.9/user-guide/fakeroot.html)
     Alternatively you can run the build step () on a computer where you have the required privileges using the definition file [provided in this repository](resources/singularity-container.def) to create the container image and copy it to the machine where you intend to run the experiments.
-The image needs to be in the root directory of your copy of this repository and the file name needs to be  **experiment-sandbox.sif**
+The image needs to be in the experiment root directory and the file name needs to be  **experiment-sandbox.sif**
   * CUDA 10.2 + CUDNN 7.6.5 and CUDA 11.4.1 + CUDNN 8.2.2 will be set up locally and integrated into the container - no system installation needed.
     For this to work, the files
     [cudnn-10.2-linux-x64-v7.6.5.32.tgz](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.2_20191118/cudnn-10.2-linux-x64-v7.6.5.32.tgz)
     and
     [cudnn-11.4-linux-x64-v8.2.2.26.tgz](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/8.2.2/11.4_07062021/cudnn-11.4-linux-x64-v8.2.2.26.tgz)
-    need to be downloaded manually (due to license restrictions) and placed in the repository root.
+    need to be downloaded manually (due to license restrictions) and placed in the experiment root.

 # Experiment Description